khermano/eshop-project-springboot/README.md

 ## Endpoints info

-- all endpoints are available also with Swagger UI (see bellow)
+- all endpoints are available with Swagger UI (see Swagger UI)

 **Users**